BCE offers program boost, radio sales to win Astral deal

 A final verdict from industry regulator, the Canadian Radio-Television and Telecommunications Commission, on the deal won’t come until mid-October following the completion of a one-month public comment period that has just begun and the hearings that will follow it.

-T he deal positions Bell to compete more effectively against Quebecor Inc (QBRb.TO), which owns a rich array of French-language content and rival telecom company Videotron that also operates in the Quebec - Canada’s francophone heartland.

-“Bell’s acquisition of Astral intensifies competition by leveling the playing field with Bell’s dominant competitor in the important Québec media marketplace,” the company said.

-The proposed Astral acquisition must also pass muster with Canada’s antitrust regulator - the Competition Bureau, which is reviewing the deal, but has yet to issue a ruling.
+The deal must also pass muster with Canada’s antitrust regulator, the Competition Bureau.

-$1=$1.02 Canadian Reporting by Euan Rocha; Editing by Peter Galloway and M.D.
-Golan